sumanthtatipamula/Obsidian/DDIA/part-1/Chapter-1/Reliable, Scalable, and Maintainable Applications.md

 							 - Ex: Could be using versioning system.
 In case of events of failure, rollback to previous versions helps.
 						 - Set up detailed and clear monitoring, such as performance metrics and error rates.
 							 - Ex: Cloud watch metrics in AWS
-	 - *Failure*:
-		 - when the system as a whole stops providing the required service to the user.
  - **Scalability**
 	 - As the system grows (in data volume or traffic volume) there should be reasonable ways of dealing with the growth.
 	 - **Describing Load**